-The allocation of the purchase price for the 2013 acquisition is preliminary, based on management's current best estimates and subject to revision.
+The allocation of the purchase price for each of the 2013 acquisitions is preliminary, based on management's current best estimates, and subject to revision.

 The results of the acquired companies since the dates of the acquisitions have been included in the Company's operations as presented in the accompanying condensed consolidated statements of (loss) income, condensed consolidated statements of comprehensive (loss) income and condensed consolidated statements of cash flows.